DutchProg/Roostermakers/README.md

 #### Conclusion

-With the results, we can be quite certain in saying that we...
+With the results, we can be quite certain in saying that we ha

+In terms of the conclusion it is difficult

 reflection on our process
  - backtracking